um-grex/grex-docs/content/english/software/cern-vmfs.md

 ### Notes on Restricted/Commercial software on CC Stack
 ---

 The Alliance (formerly Compute Canada) software stack can have two options for distribution: open source software stack to all non-CC systems, or the full software stack to systems that obey CCDB groups and ACL permissions that control access to licensed, commercial software.
-Grex is presentlt a CCDB-based system and has full access to the CC software stack.
+Grex is presntly a CCDB-based system and has full access to the CC software stack.

 However, each item of the proprietary code on the CC software stack comes with its own license and/or its own access conditions that we abide by.
 Thus, to request access to each item of commercial software the procedure must be found on the Alliance documentation site, and followed up via _support@tech.alliancecan.ca_ .

 Many commercial items there also are BYOL (bring-your-own license).
-An example would be Matlab, where our users woudl want to provide UManitoba's Matlab license even when using the code from CC CVMFS.
+An example would be Matlab, where our users would want to provide UManitoba's Matlab license even when using the code from CC CVMFS.

-As of now, older Intel compiler modules on the CC CVMFS software stack do not match license avilable on Grex.
+As of now, older Intel compiler modules on the CC CVMFS software stack do not match license available on Grex.
 Thus, while all GCC compilers and GCC-based toolchains from CC Stack are useful for the local code development on Grex, for Intel it might depend on a version.
 Newest Intel OneAPI compilers (past 2023.x) are free to use and will work.

 ## Other software repositories available through CC CVMFS